belus90/coding_excercise/README.md

 In the project directory, you can run:

+Run this command first to install package.json.
 ### `npm install`

+To run the app use this command:
 ### `npm start`

 Runs the app in the development mode.\